Negligence Claims Against Valuers

 For expert help with making a negligence claim against a valuer contact our helpline for a free case assessment and details of no win, no fee funding.

-You may be thinking of making a negligence claim against a valuer if you have had a property valued, only to find out later that the price paid was too much?
+You may be thinking of making a negligence claim against a valuer if you have had a property valued, only to find out later that the price you paid was too much.

 In these cases we need to consider: